tomvlt1/pdftoexcel/README.md

 `pip3 install openpyxl`

-To install these, assuming you have python3 installed then, in vscode console, simply paste the lines and press enter.
+_To install these, assuming you have python3 installed then, in vscode console, simply paste the lines and press enter.
+_
 1. create the “input“ folder *
 2. create the “output” folder *
-3. Set both `output_folder`  and `input_folder`  in the same folder as the  `extractv2.py`
+3. Place both `output_folder`  and `input_folder` in the same directory as the  `extractv2.py`

-    This is how it should look

 4. in powershell navigate to the `extractv2.py` folder `cd enter/file/path/`
     1. for example `documents/thomas/sizeautomate` ← folder where `extractv2.py`is stored
 5. run `python3 extractv2.py` in PowerShell

-*If you want to name the folders something else, go and change the `input_folder`  and `output_folder`  variables
+*If you want to name the folders something else, go and change the `input_folder` and `output_folder` variables in the source code.
 ## Common mistakes

 You will most likely get an error from either misnaming headers inside your sheets or misnaming the sheets.
 Refer to “How to use the script” for correct labelling.